 The pubs and bars of Holy Island – if the weather turns, the pubs and hotel bars are the best place to go, especially outside the summer high season when cafes may be shut.
-Both The Ship and The Crown and Anchor do great food, and the Manor House also have great food in their “Priory Restaurant” (better fare than their bar area) .
-In summer, if you want a meal, especially in the evening (6 – 8pm service only) it is advisable to book, ahead as there is limited space and time for diners.
-For a drink, you will be fine and there is usually space (Covid note: pubs will usually have more space after 8pm, when the booked dinners are done).
+Both The Ship and The Crown and Anchor do great food, as does the Manor House Hotel.
+In summer, if you want a meal, especially in the evening, it is advisable to book ahead as there is limited space and time for diners.
+For a drink, you will be fine and there is usually space.

 Better still, stay overnight, for the eerie feeling of a place like no other.
 When the sky is clear you can stargaze with little light pollution, hear the seals sing and the waves crash, and experience Holy Island in a way that day trippers never do.
 In summer the island gets booked up very quickly, so plan this early, or come and visit in winter for a more authentic experience, when storms batter the beaches and walks on the beaches have a primal feeling to them.

 We fell in love with Holy Island after one visit and moved from London.
 Part of the attraction was that despite being a busy tourist attraction, high tide gives the island back to those who stay, especially in the evenings, when only residents and those staying in accommodation here remain.
 Now we run our own guesthouse here, for those who want to get the full Island experience without the crowds.
 We love to share this special place with our visitors.
 Click here for details of our accommodation.